The BLS Lichen Database

 The Mapping Scheme

-The Mapping Scheme was established by Prof. Mark Seaward in 1963 to produce distribution dot maps, and was central to the society’s work for many years.
-It is still maintained.
-Records are summarised for each 10km square (hectad), and for two time periods pre-1960 and post-1960.
-These maps were published in the Atlas of the Lichens of the British Isles (Seaward & Hitch, 1982) and the Lichen Atlas of the British Isles (ed.
+Our present database was preceeded by the Mapping Scheme.
+This was established by Prof. Mark Seaward in 1963 and was central to the society’s work for many years.
+It was designed to produce distribution dot maps at hectad (10km square) level and for two time periods pre-1960 and post-1960, and some of these maps were published in the Atlas of the Lichens of the British Isles (Seaward & Hitch, 1982) and the Lichen Atlas of the British Isles (ed.
 Seaward, published in five fascicles 1996-2001).

 Our data is also available on the NBN Atlas and distribution maps can be produced online from there.